 Recordings produced by Blue Note during this period, a combination of Van Gelder’s sound engineering and Plastylite pressing, can spoil your willingness to tolerate lesser fare.
 Once you hear and understand what the “Blue Note pressing” business is all about, it is difficult to go back.

 5. NEW YORK USA , ORIGINAL MONO (1962-66)

 NY pressings are superb audio quality, which provide a rich satisfying musical experience, even when second or third pressings.
 They exhibit a wide dynamic range, a bright upper register, lots of punch in the midrange, underpinned by a firm natural bass.
 In ordinary language, they sound “just right” for the acoustic instruments of modern jazz.
 Second pressings can be extraordinarily good value compared with earlier “first” pressings sought by the most fastidious collectors.
 Mono is the collector format of choice.
-As a general rule, NY first pressings do not bear the deep groove pressing mark on either side, and those older dies were used more often with second and third pressings of earlier releases, though as is always the case with Blue Note, there are exceptions.

 6. NEW YORK USA, ORIGINAL STEREO (1962-66)

 7. DIVISION OF LIBERTY (1966-70)